deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 The core system used by all Delta Chat apps is now written using the "Rust" language, widely hailed as the most robust and safe system programming language.
 This also has speed up message receiving and delivery.
-Also, Android9 is better supported regarding notifications and 64bit support.
+Also, Android 9 is better supported regarding notifications and 64bit support.

 For end-to-end encryption we are using [rPGP](https://github.com/rpgp/rpgp), which passed a security review review earlier in 2019.
 For Transport Layer Encryption (TLS) we are using the native system libraries on each platform.
-For protection against active attacks we have implemented and refined the [Countmitm protocols](https://countermitm.readthedocs.io/en/latest/new.html) which in turn use rPGP.
+For protection against active attacks we have implemented and refined the [CounterMITM protocols](https://countermitm.readthedocs.io/en/latest/new.html) which in turn use rPGP.